Nellie Grant

-Ellen Wrenshall "Nellie" Grant (July 4, 1855 – August 30, 1922) was the third child and only daughter of U.S. President Ulysses S. Grant and First Lady Julia Grant.
+Ellen Wrenshall Grant (July 4, 1855 – August 30, 1922) was the third child and only daughter of U.S. President Ulysses S. Grant and First Lady Julia Grant.
 At the age of 16, Nellie was sent abroad to England by President Grant, and was received by Queen Victoria.
 As a teenager growing up in the White House, she attracted much attention.

-In 1874, Nellie was one of a rare group of celebrated women who married at the White House.
+In 1874, Nellie was one of a few women who married at the White House.
 Her marriage to Englishman Algernon Sartoris produced children, but the couple later became estranged, and she was granted a divorce.
-She reclaimed her American roots in her second marriage to Frank Jones, but within a few months she became ill.
-She died an invalid in 1922.
+She remarried to Frank Jones, but within a few months she became ill.
+She died in 1922.

 Early life

 Nellie Grant was born on July 4, 1855, in Wistonwisch, Missouri, near St. Louis, on the estate slave plantation of Col. Frederick Dent, known as White Haven.
 Her father was Mexican–American War veteran Ulysses S. Grant and her mother was Julia Dent Grant, the daughter of Col. Dent.
 She was first named Julia, at the insistence of her father, but was christened Ellen Wrenshall at 18 months to honor her dying grandmother.
 For the first two years Nellie was raised in a log cabin, called Hardscrabble, that was built by her father.